coltongrainger/fscss-volunteers/index.md

 # created: 2017-08-21
 # date: 2017-09-25
 ---

+# Announcements

+- Karen Hall is building edible haunted houses with the kiddos 12pm--2pm, Sun Oct 29.
+- Linda Sission will run a training in the [prevention of child sexual abuse](https://www.d2l.org/education/5-steps/) 2pm--5pm, Thu Nov 2. ([RSVP.](https://goo.gl/forms/Ynu7GsvnvsthtgYp1))
+- Keiya and Colton will host a 2nd meeting to discuss cold weather *prior* to Nov 15. ([When are you available?](https://goo.gl/forms/tEDm9KM2Z5CIA50F3))

 # Opportunities

 Volunteers keep our family shelter, Pear Blossom Place, open 24 hours a day.
 We schedule at least 2 volunteers to work each shift.
 Though staff only work 7:00am -- 5:00pm, there is always an on-call staff in case of an emergency.